keshavcoded/Image-classification-DL-Model/readme.md

 **Testing:**

-In the considered dataset of 600 images the test size is set to 0.2 and for validation the test data is further splitted by setting the size to 0.5.
-This means 120 images out of 600 will be used for testing.
-Further out of 120 images, 60 images will be used for validation.
+In the given dataset of 600 images, 20% (i.e., 120 images) are allocated for testing.
+From these 120 test images, half (i.e., 60 images) are further used for validation.

 **Loading model for manual testing and prediction:**